wesselb/mlkernels/README.md

        [1.  ]])
 ```

-Inputs to kernels and means must be of one of the following three forms:
+Inputs to kernels and means are interpreted in the following way:

 *
     If the input `x` is a _rank-0 tensor_, i.e. a scalar, then `x` refers to a